Ken Tanabe is a community organizer

 Loving Day is named after Loving v.
 Virginia, the Supreme Court case that legalized interracial marriage in the United States.
 The Loving Day project inspires thousands of people to celebrate the anniversary of that decision on June 12th as a way to educate, bring awareness, and build community.

-The Flagship Celebration in New York City is one of the largest among scores of global Loving Day Celebrations.
+The Loving Day Flagship Celebration: 1,000 Guests a YearThe Flagship Celebration in New York City is one of the largest among scores of global Loving Day Celebrations.
 Produced directly by the Loving Day Project, it’s popular with the press and it shows the potential of the Loving Day community.

 A Global Network of Loving Day Celebrations

 A diverse array of organizations and individuals host Loving Day Celebrations in cities all over the United States, and internationally in cities like Tokyo and Barcelona.
 These celebrations can be anything from a barbecue for friends and family to a film festival for hundreds of people.

-Educational, academic, and community events throughout the year
+Loving Day events throughout the year

-Loving Day’s roots are in graphic designI created the Loving Day concept and campaign as my graduate thesis at Parsons the New School for Design.
+Loving Day’s roots are in graphic designI created the Loving Day concept and campaign as my graduate thesis at Parsons School of Design.
 I started with a logo, website, and motion graphics.
 Since then, I have created merchandise, invitations, menus, and more.